Illustration of a man doing a single-legged bodyweight pistol squat.

 • Week Three: 3–4 sets of each lift, doing more sets for your favourite lifts.

 From there, you can increase training volume as needed or desired.
 If you’re failing to make progress on your lifts, consider doing more total sets.
-Or if you’re struggling with crippling soreness or fatigue, consider doing less sets.
+Or, if you’re struggling with crippling soreness or fatigue, consider doing fewer sets.
 Everyone responds best to slightly different training volumes.

 As you gain more experience, feel free to experiment: